 Getting around Sao Paulo

-São Paulo has over 30,000 taxis.
+São Paulo has thousands of taxis.
 There are four types: common, radio taxi, special and luxury.
 Taxis hailed on the street or at white taxi ranks are slightly cheaper.
-Meters start with a fixed standing fee that increases per kilometer with higher nightly rates between 2000-0600.
-Rádio Táxi Vermelho e Branco (tel: (11) 3146 4000), Super Taxi (tel: (11) 3859 1100) and Cooper Taxi (tel: (11) 2095 6000) are recommended.
+Meters start with a fixed standing fee that increases per kilometre with higher nightly rates between 2000-0600.

 Ligue Táxi (tel: +55 11 2101 3030), Super Taxi (tel: +55 11 3859 1100) and Coopertax (tel: +55 11 2095 6000) are recommended.

 Endless traffic jams, confusing one-way systems, and constant lane switching renders driving around the city tough.
 Parking in central São Paulo is privately run and expensive: look for assisted estacionamento (parking) manned by parking attendants.

 São Paulo's bike-sharing scheme, Bike Sampa (tel: +55 11 4003 6055; www.mobilicidade.com.br/bikesampa.asp), has hundreds of orange bikes available at stations around the city.
 Sign up online (under 'cadastre-se').
 A small registration fee is payable by credit card and bicycle loan is free for the first hour and charged per hour thereafter.

 To check out a bike, you'll need a mobile phone.
 Private cycle hire can also be found in Ibirapuera Park.